jcbrinfo/bash-powerline/README.md

 For best result, use [Solarized colorscheme](https://github.com/altercation/solarized) for your terminal emulator.
-Or hack your own colorscheme by modifying the script.
+Or hack your own color scheme by modifying the script.
 It's really easy.

 Note: Some colors may not appear as expected.
-In order to fix this, change the `POWERLINE_TERM_COLOR_ENCODING` constant of your `bash-powerline.sh` file.
+In order to fix this, change the value of the `POWERLINE_TERM_COLOR_ENCODING` constant of your `bash-powerline.sh` file.
 For details, see the comments in the script.

 ## Why?